22 Top-Rated Beaches in California

 To arrive at the southern end of Mendocino County, travelers take a scenic winding drive through rolling hills and redwood forests on Highway 128.
 At the end of this route behind a dense grove of redwood trees is the meeting point of the Navarro River and the Pacific Ocean.
 Here in this pristine environment is Navarro Beach within the Navarro River Redwoods State Park.

 This rugged, windswept beach is an ideal place to walk along the seashore, fly a kite, or build a beach bonfire.
-The beach is strewn with driftwood, which is a reminder that this beach and its strong tides are at the mercy of Mother Nature.
+The beach is strewn with driftwood, a reminder that the environment and its strong tides are at the mercy of Mother Nature.

 Navarro River Redwoods State Park is popular among outdoor sports enthusiasts.
 The river offers opportunities for fishing, kayaking, and canoeing.
 The park has picnic areas and camping sites.